 kube-system.
 We recommend that you don't deploy workloads in these namespaces.

-You want to use specific GKE features that are only available on Standard, such as GKE Sandbox or Cloud TPU.
+You want to use specific GKE features that are only available on Standard, such as Cloud TPU.

 You want to test alpha features in open source Kubernetes.